 I want to start by saying thank you.
-It is only because of kind supporters like you that we're able to provide essential services like our nurses, psychologists, volunteer drivers, and free accommodation to Kiwis who need them most.
+It is only because of kind supporters like you that we're able to provide essential services like our nurses, transport to treatment, and free accommodation to Kiwis who need them most.

 As New Zealand's population continues to grow, so too does the number of people diagnosed with cancer.
-On average, 74 New Zealanders are now being diagnosed daily, making our crucial services and research that much more essential to ensure no one faces this difficult journey alone.
+On average, right now, 74 New Zealanders are being diagnosed daily, making our crucial services and research that much more essential to ensure no one faces this difficult journey alone.
 That number is expected to double by 2040.

-In this issue, you will read about our recent fundraising events, including Games Fair and Relay For Life, and learn why lovely mum Nikki and her family take part in Relay For Life year after year.
-You'll also hear about the powerful journeys that Jenni and Julie have been through as they navigate life Chief Executive following their devastating diagnosis.
+In this issue, you will read about our Memory Meadow to honour those who have passed, as well as our recent fundraising event, Relay For Life, and learn why lovely mum Nikki and her family take part in Relay For Life year after year.
+You'll also hear about the powerful journeys that Jenni and Julie have been through as they navigate life following their devastating diagnosis.

-I hope that as you read these stories, you are reminded of the significant impact your support has on Kiwis facing cancer.
+I hope that as you read these stories, you are reminded of the significant impact your support has had on Kiwis facing cancer.
+From the bottom of my heart, thank you for your continued support.